hug-efrei/k8s-debian11/README.md

 # k8s-debian11
-k8s cluster deployment on Debian 11 nodes
-#  k8s install on debian 11 with kubeadm, containerd et calico
+k8s install on debian 11 with kubeadm, containerd et calico

-## sysprep
+# Node configuration
+First, make sure you have the proper hostnames set up on all nodes:

 ### On master
-'''
+`sudo hostnamectl set-hostname "master"`

+### On worker1
+`sudo hostnamectl set-hostname "worker1"`

+### On worker2
+`sudo hostnamectl set-hostname "worker2"`

+## On all nodes
+`
 sudo hostnamectl set-hostname "master"

 cat <<EOF | sudo tee /etc/hosts